haochenuw/coupgame/Notes.md

 Having the set player during bpth connection and setName is too error-prone.

 How to distinguish between another browser trying to set the same name and "the same browser opening two tabs"??

+## Thursday, September 9, 2021

+Major refactoring for connection.
+- do not emit setName anymore, merge that with first query
+- TODO: need to check the duplicate names.
+- TOOD: test it out for chrome and safari (can use incognito to get a separate instance with own local storage)

+Things to test (Chrome):
+- wait in the lobby for a long time
+- close and reopen page in lobby [x]
+- refresh page in lobby [x]
+- reopen in game [x]
+- refresh in game [x]
+- wait in game for long period of time (> 5min) [x]

+Things to test (Safari)
+- wait in the lobby for a long time
+- close and reopen page in lobby [x]
+- refresh page in lobby [x]
+- reopen in game [x]
+- refresh in game [x]
+- wait in game for long period of time (> 5min) [x]